June-Skeeter/EddyPro_API/README.md

 This project is still under development.

-## About
+# About

 This API is intended to streamline flux estimation using Eddy Pro.
-The API allows you to run EddyPro in parallel batches to speed up processing.
-Preliminary testing indicates the EddyPro API can speed up processing by 67% compared using the EddyPro GUI
+The API allows you to run EddyPro in parallel, high-priority batches to mininmize computation times.
+Preliminary testing indicates the EddyPro API can speed up processing by 67% compared using the EddyPro GUI.

+## Intro

+Eddy Covariance is a method for measuring ecosystem-atmosphere fluxes of energy and trace gasses (e.g., CO_2).
+Flux esimation via Eddy Covariance involves applying a Reynolds Opperator to high frequency (>=10 Hz) measurements of gas conentrations and turubelence conditions over 30- to 60-minute intervals.

+Processing, and reprocessing of Eddy Covariance (EC) data is a time consiuming process

 ## For Winmet